isabella232/mobile-services.pt-BR/help/using/acquisition-main/acquisition-main.md

 >[!IMPORTANT]
 >
->Embora seja possível configurar recursos na interface do usuário, esses recursos não funcionarão até que você baixe o arquivo de configuração gerado e adicione esse arquivo ao SDK.
+>Although you can configure features in the UI, these features will not work until you download the generated configuration file and add this file to the SDK.
 For information about downloading and configuring the SDKs, see the *SDK documentation* section on this page.)

-Você pode criar, editar, gerenciar e visualizar relatórios em Links de marketing de aplicativos móveis rastreáveis.
+Você pode criar, editar, gerenciar e exibir relatórios em links de marketing de aplicativos móveis rastreáveis.

 >[!TIP]
 >
->Essa funcionalidade exige o SKU do Adobe Analytics - Mobile Apps ou Adobe Analytics Premium.
+>This functionality requires the Adobe Analytics - Mobile Apps or the Adobe Analytics Premium SKU.

-Os seguintes relatórios de aquisição fornecem informações sobre como seus Links de publicidade estão funcionando:
+Os seguintes relatórios de aquisição fornecem informações sobre o desempenho dos links de marketing:

 * **Visão geral** {#section_5B2BA47F22694919A472AB591101237E}